nbroberg/obs-documentation/installation.md

 1. Add sources:
    - Background Image (sunrise-field.png)
    - Text overlay with message:
-     "Our broadcast will resume
+     `Our broadcast will resume
 after the administration of
-     the sacrament is complete."
+the sacrament is complete.`

 ## Going Live Process